Prodge/ASXListenerCLI/README.md

-## VERY MUCH UNDER DEVELOPMENT
-You can use it but its not going to do much

 # ASXListenerCLI
-Displays Real-Time ASX information in a CLI
+Displays Real-Time ASX information in a CLI.

 ## Install
 ```